memory-consolidation/academic-kickstart/content/authors/christoph-johannes-ploner/_index.md

 ---
 # Display name
-name: Prof. Agnes Flöel
+name: Prof. Christoph Ploner

 # Username (this should match the folder name)
 authors:
-- agnes-floeel
+- christoph-johannes-ploner

 # Is this the primary user of the site?
 superuser: false